 Ingredients

-• cups coconut milk, carton or can will work for this just make sure to stir the can to mix together the cream and water before using
+• cups coconut milk, carton or can will work for this just make sure to stir canned coconut milk to mix together the cream and water before using

 • 1 tablespoon honey